waynodiablo/Oystercard/pills/clojure.md

 ; => {false [1 3], true [2 4]}
 ```

 Clojure makes heavy use of higher-order functions.
-Over time you will become comfortable with writing and making use of them for really expressive code.
+Over time you will become comfortable with writing and making use of them to write really expressive code.

 ## Installing Dependencies